gradle/gradle/design-docs/gradle-3.0.md

 - Using TestNG Javadoc annotations.
 TestNG dropped support for this in 5.12, in early 2010.
 Supporting these old style annotations means we need to attach the test source files as an input to the `Test` task, which means there's an up-to-date check cost for this.
 - Tooling api clients older than 2.0 (1.5 years old).
 Gradle 2.x supports tapi clients 1.2 and later.
 People using tooling older than 2.0 would have to upgrade to a newer version.
-- Tooling api client running builds for Gradle versions older than 1.0 (3.75 years old).
-Tapi 2.x supports Gradle 1.0-m8 and later.
 - Wrapper support for versions older than 2.0.
 Wrapper 2.x supports Gradle 0.9.2 and later (5 years) and Gradle 2.x can be run by wrapper 0.9.2 and later.
 - Cached artefact reuse for versions older than 2.0.
 - Execution of task classes compiled against Gradle versions older than 2.0.

 ## Fix the delegate and parameter for named container configuration closure

 Currently, a `ConfigureDelegate` instances is made visible to the closure as its parameter (eg `it`) and its delegate.
 This is not the case for other configuration closures.